spf13/jwalterweatherman/README.md

 jWalterWeatherman
 =================

-A simple printing and logging library for go
+Seamless printing to the terminal (stdout) and logging to a io.Writer (file) that’s as easy to use as fmt.Println.

 ![Always Leave A Note](http://spf13.github.com/jwalterweatherman/and_that__s_why_you_always_leave_a_note_by_jonnyetc-d57q7um.jpg)
 Graphic by [JonnyEtc](http://jonnyetc.deviantart.com/art/And-That-s-Why-You-Always-Leave-a-Note-315311422)

-JWW is primarily a convenience wrapper around the excellent standard log library.
+JWW is primarily a wrapper around the excellent standard log library.
+It provides a few advantages over using the standard log library alone.

+1. Ready to go out of the box.
+2. One library for both printing to the terminal and logging (to files).
+3. Really easy to log to either a temp file or a file you specify.

 I really wanted a very straightforward library that could seamlessly do the following things.

 1. Replace all the println, printf, etc statements thought my code with something more useful
-2. Allow the user to easily control what levels are printed
+2. Allow the user to easily control what levels are printed to stdout
 3. Allow the user to easily control what levels are logged
-4. Provide good feedback (which can easily be logged) to the user
+4. Provide an easy mechanism (like fmt.Println) to print info to the user which can be easily logged as well
 5. Due to 2 & 3 provide easy verbose mode for output and logs
 6. Not have any unnecessary initialization cruft.
 Just use it.